 Many of Federated Hermes' products and strategies are designed for use by institutions such as banks, insurance companies and other corporations.
 A large portion of Federated Hermes' managed assets, particularly money market, fixed-income, and alternative/private markets assets, are held by institutional investors.
 If the structure of institutional investment products, such as money market funds, changes or becomes disfavored by institutions, whether due to regulatory or market changes, competing products (such as insured deposit products or non-transparent, actively managed ETFs) or otherwise, Federated Hermes could be unable to retain or grow its share of this market and this could adversely affect Federated Hermes' future profitability and have a material adverse effect on Federated Hermes' Financial Condition.
 Certain of Federated Hermes' products and strategies also can be impact oriented and might not be suitable investments for certain fiduciary customers in the U.S. without obtaining appropriate consent.
-This can limit Federated Hermes' ability to market or grow assets and this could adversely affect Federated Hermes' future profitability and affect, potentially in a material way, Federated Hermes' Financial Condition.
+This can limit Federated Hermes' ability to market or grow assets and this could adversely affect Federated Hermes' Financial Condition.